-The Compensation and Benefits Committee, comprised of all incumbent outside directors, consulted by telephone and met formally in early 2016 and again in early 2017 to review management performance relative to objectives, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
-The deliberations culminated in recommendations ratified at the February 2016 and February 2017 Board of Directors meetings.
+The Compensation and Benefits Committee consulted by telephone and met formally in early 2018 and again in early 2019 to review management performance relative to objectives, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
+The deliberations culminated in recommendations ratified at the February 2018 and February 2019 Board of Directors meetings.
 None of the members of the Compensation and Benefits Committee or executive management has engaged a compensation consultant within the past five years.

 The policy of the Company is that each member of the Board of Directors is encouraged, but not required, to attend the Annual Meeting.
-All five directors attended the 2016 Annual Meeting.
+Four of five directors attended the 2018 Annual Meeting.